FX Blue Labs offers market-leading HTML5 financial charting, with full support for tablets and mobile phones as well as

 The charting can be used either as a single widget on a website, for example to illustrate analysts' research notes, or can be deployed as a complete charting application with multiple layouts, saved templates and workspaces, pop-out into new browser windows etc.

-The FX Blue Labs charting is based on Modulus StockChartX, with over 200 proprietary additions and refinements.
-Examples include: momentum scrolling; improved handling of touch devices such as tablets; new chart types such as Baseline; support for event markers and axis levels/bands; and many additional indicators and drawing tools.
+The FX Blue Labs charting includes all of the features expected of professional charting, plus many other refinements such as momentum scrolling; full handling of touch devices such as tablets; new chart types such as Baseline; support for event markers and axis levels/bands; many advanced indicators and drawing tools; and support for end-users creating their own technical indicators.

 In its simplest form, the HTML5 charting can be embedded as a single widget on a web page.
 You can control every aspect of the charting yourself via parameters in the widget URL, ranging from simple colour changes through to bespoke modifications of which indicators and drawings should be displayed.

 The widget can be integrated with external data such as analysts' recommendations, and draw information such as recommended support and resistance levels automatically on the chart.

 The HTML5 charting is also available as a complete charting application, as illustrated on our retail www.fxblue.com website.
 Such a charting app can support multiple layouts, saved workspaces and templates, indicator studies etc. Charts can also be popped out into new floating browser windows for multi-monitor support.

 The charting can be integrated with potentially any broker price feed.